yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the Deploy to Resource Group window, Deploy is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image50.png "Deploy to Resource Group window")

 6. If we have done everything correct, the deployment will begin.
 You can watch the output window inside Visual Studio to follow along.
 This deployment typically takes a few minutes.
 Upon completion, you should see success and you should see an instrumentation key be written out in the output window.
 Copy this down for a future step in this process.

-Note that your key will be different from the one shown in this screen shot.
+>**Note:** Your key will be different from the one shown in this screen shot.

     ![This is a screenshot of a highlighted instrumentation key in the output window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image46.png "Instrumentation key")